fostroll/mordl/doc/README_POS.md

 Args:

 **corpus**: a corpus which will be used for feature extraction and predictions.
-May be either a name of the file in *CoNLL-U* format or list/iterator of sentences in *Parsed CoNLL-U*.
+May be either a name of the file in *CoNLL-U* format or a list/iterator of sentences in *Parsed CoNLL-U*.

-**with_orig** (`bool`): if `True`, instead of only a sequence with predicted labels, returns a sequence of tuples where the first element is a sentence with predicted labels and the second element is original sentence. `with_orig` can be `True` only if `save_to` is `None`.
+**with_orig** (`bool`): if `True`, instead of only a sequence with predicted labels, returns a sequence of tuples where the first element is a sentence with predicted labels and the second element is the original sentence. `with_orig` can be `True` only if `save_to` is `None`.
 Default `with_orig=False`.